War Child (charity): War Child Canada

 Founded by medical doctors Samantha Nutt and Eric Hoskins in 1999, War Child Canada has active partnerships in Darfur, the Democratic Republic of Congo, Uganda, South Sudan, Afghanistan, and with Syrian refugees in Jordan.

 Samantha Nutt founded War Child Canada after working as a young doctor with children facing the violence and despair of war.
 She saw how long it takes for communities to recover from conflict after the guns fall silent.
 For twenty years, the organisation has advocated for children and families in war-torn areas around the world.

-War Child USA

-War Child USA is the newest member of the War Child family.
-It supports the programmes managed by War Child Canada in its countries of operation by making grants to it.
-War Child USA currently has offices in Los Angeles and New York City.

 War Child UK

-War Child UK claims to support and rehabilitate child victims of war, by working with local communities, their organisations and local authorities in both conflict and post-conflict areas to support children and the people they depend upon.
+War Child UK helps war child victims to recover, by working with local communities, their organisations and local authorities in both conflict and post-conflict areas to support children and the people they depend upon.
 War Child UK currently works in Democratic Republic of Congo, Central African Republic, Uganda, Afghanistan, Iraq and with Syrian refugees in Jordan.